 the trustee is carrying out their duties in accordance with the Act, regulations and any other guidance issued by the agency

-When it is considered necessary the Trustee Supervision team will issue a direction to a trustee under section 109(2) of the Act.
+When it is considered necessary the Supervision team will issue a direction to a trustee under section 109(2) of the Act.
 If the trustee fails, without reasonable cause, to follow the direction they will consider an application to the sheriff under section 50(7) of the Act.

 The sheriff may confirm, revoke, modify the decision in question, confirm or annul the decision in question, give the trustee directions or make such order as the sheriff thinks fit.